vanjohnson879/frontline-cloud-doc/content/docs/admin/api-tokens/index.md

 - The Read permission, allowing to read all the data from runs (typically useful in Grafana)
 - The All permission, combining both of the previous permissions

-You can edit the API Token permissions by clicking on the icon:pencil-alt[] icon on the right part of the table.
+You can edit the API Token permissions by clicking on the {{< icon pencil-alt >}} icon on the right part of the table.
 A permission can be set globally or to a specific team.
-To regenerate a token, click on the icon:undo[] icon.
+To regenerate a token, click on the {{< icon undo >}} icon.